primecoder/VisionML-Simplified/README.md

     }
 ```

-(1) `getCaptureDevice()`, I want app to support running on both macOS and on iOS/iPadOS.
+(1) `getCaptureDevice()`, I want our app to run on both macOS and on iOS/iPadOS.
 Setting up
 a camera on these devices requires platform-specific code.
 For example, on iPhone, I'd like to use
 front-facing camera.
-To keep this part of the code clean and not to pollute it with
+I also want to keep our code simple and clean - not to pollute it with platform specific codes,
-platform specific codes, I refactored it out into a separate file.
+To do this, I refactored the code that handles platform-specific out into a separate file.

 ```swift
 extension CameraViewModel {